the-teachingRSE-project/competencies/competencies.md

 There are also RSE short primers [@Astigarraga2022] and RSE guidelines [@ClementFontaine2019b; @Appel2021; @Haim2021] in non-English languages to address the need of specific communities.
+The European Commission report Digital Competence Framework for Educators (DigCompEdu) [@Redecker2017] was translated to German [@Redecker2019] and French with modifications [@P8FutureUniversity2023a].

 Teaching RSE in relevant undergraduate courses of domain scientists can be the first point of entry in the field.